MagicNT/Piano-MATLAB/README.md

 # Musical Piano GUI in MATLAB

 ## About
-This a musical piano GUI written and implemented on MATLAB.
+This is a musical piano GUI written and implemented on MATLAB.

 ## Screenshots